BlexBOTTT/Sample-Website-1/README.md

 # Sample-Website-1

-Some HTML (and a bit of CSS practice), god knows when I'll put the actual website even the WIP
+Some HTML (and a bit of CSS practice), god knows when I'll put the actual website even the WIP.

-though may not proceed as expected (using actual git terminal instead of github desktop app GUI for this repository.)
+Though may not proceed as expected (using actual git terminal instead of github desktop app GUI for this repository).